SEO & Growth Marketing //

 Sales Software6%0.5% MoM

-What’s driving the spread?
-A few things.
-Marketing software sits in a category where search intent is high, terminology is specific, and the audience already knows what they’re looking for.
-Tools like Semrush and Surfer (yes, SEO tools themselves) showed 350% and 378% YoY organic traffic growth, respectively.
-That’s not just category tailwinds—that’s what happens when your product is built around the same keywords people search for to solve their problems.
+What drives the spread?
+Marketing software sits in a category where search intent is high, terminology is specific, and the audience already knows what they are looking for.
+Tools like Semrush and Surfer showed 350% and 378% YoY growth.
+That is what happens when your product is built around the same keywords people search for to solve problems.

-Sales software, by contrast, is a brutal SERP.
-The category has been picked clean by legacy players with enormous domain authority, and the keyword universe is narrower than it looks.
-AI-native sales tools are the outliers finding growth, but they’re winning on category creation (“AI sales automation” vs. “sales software”), not by beating Salesforce at its own keyword game.
+Sales software by contrast is brutal.
+The category has been picked clean by legacy players with enormous domain authority.
+AI-native sales tools find growth on category creation (“AI sales automation” vs. “sales software”), not by beating Salesforce at its own keyword game.

-What should you do with this?
-Before you set your organic growth targets for 2026, find out which bucket you’re actually in.
+Before setting organic growth targets for 2026, find out which bucket you are actually in.
 A 3% MoM goal in marketing SaaS is a rounding error.
-In HR SaaS, it’s legitimately aggressive.
+In HR SaaS, it is legitimately aggressive.

-Let me tell you about the finding that genuinely surprised me when I dug into the Search Engine Land analysis.
+Let me tell you about the finding that genuinely surprised me.

 A detailed study of 774,331 LLM sessions across SaaS sites found that 41.4% of AI-referred traffic lands on internal site search result pages.
 Not product pages.
 Not blog posts.
 Not pricing.
 Internal search.